trilinos/Trilinos/TrilinosBuildQuickRef.rst

   where <TPLNAME> = BinUtils, Boost, etc.

-  NOTE: Some TPLs in <Project> are always tentatively enabled (e.g. BinUtils for C++ stacktracing) and if all of the components for the TPL are found (e.g. headers and libraries) then support for the TPL will be enabled, otherwise it will be disabled.
+  NOTE: Some TPLs in Trilinos are always tentatively enabled (e.g. BinUtils for C++ stacktracing) and if all of the components for the TPL are found (e.g. headers and libraries) then support for the TPL will be enabled, otherwise it will be disabled.
 This is to allow as much functionality as